Most standard homeowner’s insurance policies include four essential types of coverage:

 - Personal property coverage

 - Liability protection

 - Additional living expense coverage

 As with any insurance policy, it is best to read through all the material to ensure you have a thorough understanding of what your policy covers.
+How much do you know about your personal property insurance coverage?
 Here is an overview of what you can generally expect from a typical homeowner’s insurance policy.

 COVERAGE FOR YOUR HOME’S STRUCTURE

 Typically, a homeowner’s insurance policy will cover repairs to a home damaged or destroyed by a fire, storm, hurricane, or other natural disaster.
 Examples of disasters that are not typically covered include floods and earthquakes.
 Additionally, homeowner’s insurance does not typically cover routine wear and tear.
 Most policies include some coverage of detached structures such as garages, gazebos, or sheds.
 When considering homeowner’s insurance policies, be sure to purchase enough coverage to rebuild your home in case the need arises.

 In cases of theft, fire, etc., your insurance will usually cover furniture, clothes, jewelry, appliances, and other personal items.
 Personal property insurance coverage includes property stored off-premises as well as trees, plants, and shrubs.
 Some items, such as fine art and collectibles, may be subject to a dollar limit in the case of theft.
 Be sure to keep an extensive inventory of your personal items.
 Include photos and/or videos to prove the quality of the items.
 Keep receipts to prove ownership and value.
 Interested in learning more about protecting yourself from theft?
 Check out our article What to Know About Theft Claims!